seungkilee-cs/seungkilee-cs/README.md

 <details>
   <summary> Audio </summary>

-  I moved around a lot in my life so naturally my headphone collection is limited to a very small core devices like Focal Clear, Sennheiser HD800S, Hifiman HE6, Hifiman HE1000 V2.
-Naturally the Dac/Amps and sources are also largely consolidated.
+  I moved around a lot in my life so naturally my headphone collection is limited to a very small core devices.
+Likewise the Dac/Amps and sources are also largely consolidated.
 On the other hand, I have much more comprehensive collection of things more portable like IEMs and portable DACs.
 My interest in portable and local audio is what largely drives my audio related projects.

 ### [Spektra](https://www.seungkilee.com/spektra)